DataTables/Type-Detection/README.md

 When it comes to time the order of priority is Hours > Minutes > Seconds.

+#### Locales
+Differnet locales can also be detected where the tokens are strings rather than numbers (`Do`, `dddd` etc.).
+The languages that are currently integrated are
+* English (default)
+* German
+* French
+* Spanish

+As with other elements of date detection, where a single locale cannot be determined, one will be selected that can apply to all of the data in the set.

+The detection of locales is completed using [a series of Regular Expressions](https://github.com/DataTables/Type-Detection/blob/main/src/cloudtables-type-detect.ts#L45-L74).
+These are iterated over in an attempt to find matches.
 ### Mixed
 If multiple different types are detected across the entire dataset then a mixed type is returned.
 This type will also be returned if there are dates with multiple different formats.